digitalyoshixi/zettelkasten/content/Programming/Function Overwriting.md

 tags:
   - programming
 ---
-A concept in [[Object Oriented Programming]] within [[Polymorphism]] that allows child classes to overwrite the parent's function definition.q
+A concept in [[Object Oriented Programming]] within [[Polymorphism]] that allows child classes to overwrite the parent's function definition.